 What Are the Post-Operative Precautions to Take After a Hair Transplant?

 In order to ensure the greatest possible level of success through the hair transplantation process, it is absolutely critical for the patient to take post-operative care very seriously.
 The donor and recipient sites will likely be subject to some degree of swelling and the skin itself will be quite sensitive in the days following the procedure.
-To stimulate the healing process, patients must take great care to protect their scalp and to remain attentive to the specific directions outlined by the doctor who performed the procedure.
+To expect a hair transplant late in the healing process, patients must take great care to protect their scalp and to remain attentive to the specific directions outlined by the doctor who performed the procedure.

 In the days immediately following a hair transplant, many patients make use of a loose-fitting hat to protect their scalp.
 A tight-fitting hat will be somewhat counterproductive, as part of the rationale behind wearing a hat is to reduce the possibility of trauma to the follicles caused by contact or excessive rubbing.
 Once the skin is sufficiently healed after the initial procedure, the patient can shift away from the hat but must continue to protect the still-sensitive skin with the appropriate amount of sunscreen whenever they venture outdoors for any period of time.